melbahja/submy/README.md

 ```

 ## Create Your Rules
-There are two ways to write your own rules, either by data-submy= in input or in the options, you can combine two, provided that there is no conflict of inputs names
+There are two ways to write your own rules, either by `data-submy=' JSON Format '` in input or in the `options` object by `rules` , you can combine two, provided that there is no conflict of inputs names

 ### Start Example
 ```html